-A HVAC system uses refrigerant to produce cool air.
-Over time, poor maintenance, accidental damage, or other factors can cause your air-conditioner to leak refrigerant.
+An HVAC system uses refrigerant to produce cool air.
+Over time, poor maintenance, accidental damage, or other factors can cause your air conditioner to leak refrigerant.
 Besides making your equipment less effective in cooling your office, refrigerant leaks can also be a safety and environmental hazard.
 This poisonous substance needs to be handled by someone who is licensed to handle freon.
 Your HVAC technician will test refrigerant pressures and check the refrigerant lines to see if your system is leaking refrigerant.
 If necessary, they’ll repair the leaks.

 8. Inspect Electrical Connections

 Bad electrical connections not only affect your commercial HVAC system’s ability to function properly, they also increase the risk of fire.
-While performing commercial HVAC maintenance agreement, the HVAC technician will check and repair all the electrical connections in your system to prevent short circuits, electric shock, and the possibility of fire.
+While performing commercial HVAC maintenance agreements, the HVAC technician will check and repair all the electrical connections in your system to prevent short circuits, electric shock, and the possibility of fire.
 This is an important task for maintaining a safe work environment for your employees.

 9. Perform a Thorough Inspection

 While some HVAC issues are obvious, others may be more difficult to detect.
 These unnoticeable problems may have an insignificant impact on the performance of your air-conditioner, but they can become major issues in the future if left unattended.
-Other than doing all the necessary maintenance tasks, the HVAC technician will also conduct a thorough diagnosis on your commercial HVAC system to detect all potential problems and fix them before they grow into major problems that require costly repairs.
+Other than doing all the necessary maintenance tasks, the HVAC technician will also conduct a thorough diagnosis of your commercial HVAC system to detect all potential problems and fix them before they grow into major problems that require costly repairs.
 In addition, they’ll provide recommendations on how to improve the performance and efficiency of your equipment.